 One of our clients’ dogs just got attacked by a loose dog in the neighborhood while they were out for a bike ride.
-The dog was 90+ pounds and the attack lasted several minutes before the owners could get the dog off.
+The dog was 90+ pounds and the attack lasted several minutes.

-This is such a scary situation, and it really does stink, but it happens.
+This is such a scary situation, and it’s one you hope never happens to you, but it does happen.
 Fortunately, her dog has a great foundation from all the early training and socialization we did, so I’m sure he’ll be fine.
 We’ll be putting him with a balanced dog ASAP to remind him that that was an isolated incident and not all dogs are scary.

 What to carry with you:

 I highly recommend carrying an air horn to scare off a potential threat and a slip lead.
 You can use the slip lead to loop it around the dog’s neck then pull it through the handle to make a makeshift noose.
 Lift straight up and choke the dog off your dog.
 That’s the best way to stop a fight.
 Most dogs don’t have collars, and leashes are sometimes too thick to apply enough pressure to get the dog off.
 Slip leads are your best bet.

 Once you have the dog off, hold him away from you.
 Dogs in that red-zone state will often bite at whatever they can reach so keep your hands and legs away from the dog!
 And give your dog a command like sit or down if you’re alone so your dog doesn’t come over to you.

 If your dog gets attacked, try to stay calm.
 As soon as you get the dog off yours, take your dog somewhere safe and check him over for wounds.

 If he’s physically okay, muster the strength to continue staying calm and try to reset the situation.
 Give your dog some treats, finish your walk…do not coddle him or freak out.
 It only makes it all that much worse for your dog.
 If your dog is not physically okay, stay calm and take him to the vet.

 In both situations, get your dog around a calm, balanced and trustworthy dog ASAP.